 Spellbinding scenery, superb service and hanging out with pop stars – Sally Coffey and her mum Pat enjoy an unforgettable Saga mini-cruise

-We’ve been on board all of half an hour and Mum has already ordered us both room service (I couldn’t resist the Norwegian salmon) and booked herself into the salon to get her hair done.
+We’ve been on board the ship for our Saga mini-cruise all of half an hour and Mum has already ordered us both room service (I couldn’t resist the Norwegian salmon) and booked herself into the salon to get her hair done.
 I think she’s going to take to the cruising life well.

 While mum luxuriates, I take a stroll along the Oslo waterfront.
 It is a leisurely scene: local people chatting as they catch the last rays of the late-afternoon sun or dangling their legs over the harbour wall as they wait for fishing lines to pull.